Updated by Bobby

 1. Strymon TimeLine

-The Strymon Timeline Multi-dimensional delay pedal has 12 different delay modes and an astonishing 200 presets.
-It's a digital delay with a tap tempo control and a ton of parameters to tinker with.
+The Strymon Timeline Multi-dimensional delay pedal has 12 different delay modes and 200 onboard presets.
+It's a digital delay with a tap tempo control and a ton of parameters to tweak.

-Selectable delay types include the following: Duck, swell, Lo-Fi, dBucket, digital, and more.
+Some selectable delay types include Duck, swell, Lo-Fi, dBucket, digital, and more.

 It's a great studio or recording delay, allowing you to craft essentially any type of ambient sound you can imagine.
-Though the presets and tap tempo give it some performance appeal as well.
+The presets and tap tempo give it some performance appeal as well, though I can't imagine using more than 10 presets.
+Maybe I'm just a minimalist.

 The Strymon TimeLine is one of the most powerful digital delay pedals in existence.

-In terms of pure functionality and tone quality, it's hard to top what Strymon has done with the TimeLine.
+In terms of pure functionality and tone quality, it's hard to top what Strymon has done with the digital models in the TimeLine, without any analog components.
 If you're after flexibility and customization options, I'd recommend the TimeLine above everything else on this list.
 If you're after something simpler or perhaps an analog delay pedal, keep looking.

 IDEAL FOR: High levels of customization, studios, recording, and performing